gahmasec/gahmasec.github.io/_posts/2023-05-04-how-to-install-portainer.md

 > By default, Portainer generates and uses a self-signed SSL certificate to secure port 9443.
 Alternatively you can provide your own SSL certificate during installation or via the Portainer UI after installation is complete.
 {: .prompt-info }

-> If you require HTTP port 9000 open for legacy reasons, add the following to your docker run command: ` -p 9000:900 '{ print $3 }'`
-{: .prompt-info }
+> If you require HTTP port 9000 open for legacy reasons, add the following to your docker run command: ` -p 9000:900 ` {: .prompt-info }

 #### Step 3.
 Portainer Server has now been installed.
 You can check to see whether the Portainer Server container has started by running docker ps